-Sage 50 Accounting (formerly Sage 50cloud) is a scalable, on-premise accounting software program that helps you automate administrative tasks, such as invoicing, payments, and inventory management.
+Sage 50 Accounting (formerly Sage 50cloud) is scalable, on-premise accounting software that automates administrative tasks such as invoicing, payments, and inventory management.
 Its features include a cash flow manager, bank reconciliation, job costing, payroll, and reporting.
-Sage 50 Accounting pricing starts at $58.92 per month for a single user.

-You can sign up for its 30-day test drive program and get access to a cloud-hosted version with free sample data.
-You don’t need to provide your credit card information when signing up.
+Pricing starts at $61.92 per month for a single user.
+You can sign up for the 30-day test drive program and get access to a cloud-hosted version with free sample data; you don’t need to provide your credit card information when signing up.
 User reviews are mixed because some find the software good for reporting but too expensive for most small businesses.

 Pros